 The passage below is accompanied by a set of questions.
 Choose the best answer to each question.

-Question 15 : Which one of the following, if true, would be an accurate inference from the first sentence of the passage?
+Question 15 : Which one of the following scenarios, if false, could be seen as supporting the passage?

 CAT® (Common Admission Test) is a registered trademark of the Indian Institutes of Management.
 This website is not endorsed or approved by IIMs.